 - Tell the police if you suspect the other driver was speeding, drinking, or behaving in an abnormal manner

-If the other driver evades the police after a hit and run crash, you may have medical bills and other problems for which you deserve compensation.
-In a case like this, you will have to rely on your health and auto insurance to help you recover damages.
+If the other driver evades the police after a hit-and-run crash, you may have medical bills and other problems for which you deserve compensation.
+Unfortunately, in a case like this, you will have to rely on your health and auto insurance to help you recover damages.

-Surprisingly, you may find that your own insurance company is fighting you on providing proper compensation.
-If your insurer is not helping you with medical bills, property damage claims, and pain and suffering claims, your attorney can present the facts to the insurer.
+Surprisingly, you may find that your own insurance company is fighting you and resisting the obligation to pay you the proper compensation.
+If your insurer is not helping you with medical bills, property damage claims, and pain and suffering claims, your New Orleans hit-and-run accident attorney can present the facts to the insurer.

 to find a Morris Bart office near you.